-If you’re familiar with SEO then alt text is not a new concept, in fact alt text as a term has been frequently searched in Google over the past decade (and more).
-However, since 2018, exactly the time when Instagram introduced alt text, alt text related terms started being searched in reference to Instagram, and slowly but surely, other social media channels, too.
+If you’re familiar with SEO, then alt text is not a new concept.
+In fact, alt text as a term has been frequently searched in Google over the past decade.
+However, since 2018, exactly the time when Instagram introduced alt text as a feature, alt text-related terms started being searched in reference to Instagram.
+After that, it began being searched up in relation to other terms, too.

-This growing awareness of alt text on social media channels means that alt text is on the road to becoming synonymous with image uploads (finally) and better than that, everyone is understanding the true purpose of alt text.
+This growing awareness of alt text on social media channels means that alt text is on the road to becoming synonymous with image uploads.
+Finally!
+And even better, everyone is finally starting to understand the true purpose of alt text.

-Alt text is how blind people or partially sighted people browse the web.
+Alt text is how blind or partially sighted people browse the web.
 This is alt text’s most useful purpose.
-It’s important beyond measure and should be the primary focus when writing alt text for any image across the world wide web.
-Alt text is commonly used by blind people or people who are partially sighted.
+It’s important beyond measure and should be the primary focus when writing alt text for any image across the web.
+Alt text is commonly used by blind people or by people who are partially sighted.
 For this reason, it’s incredibly useful to have attached to your images.

-Meaningful alt text helps them understand a page.
-The contents of alt text is accessed and read aloud by accessibility features found on mobile phones (yes probably the very same phone you’ve got in your hand or by your side right now) or browsers such as Mozbraille.
+Meaningful alt text helps those with a visual impairment understand a page.
+The contents of alt text is accessed and read aloud by accessibility features found on mobile phones; yes probably the very same phone you’ve got in your hand or by your side right now.
+Some browsers, such as Mozbraille, offer the same feature.

-You can see why alt text is important for use on any image whether it’s embedded into your website or posted to social media, how else might someone who is partially sighted or blind enjoy your moment captured in a picture?
+You can see why alt text is important for use on any image, whether it’s embedded into your website or posted to social media.
+How else might someone who is partially sighted or blind enjoy the moment captured in a posted picture?

 Image loading problems are somewhat less frustrating if alt text has been used correctly.
-Although this is slightly less impactful on Instagram since users probably don’t browse Insta when the images aren’t loading nicely, it’s incredibly important for users who are browsing the web.
-We’re all familiar with a slow internet connection from time to time, frustrating, isn’t it?
+Although this has slightly less of an impact on Instagram as users tend to not browse Instagram when the images aren’t loading nicely, it’s still incredibly important for users who are browsing the web.
+We’re all familiar with a slow internet connection from time to time.
+It’s frustrating, isn’t it?

-If you’ve written meaningful alt text, then instead of being faced with a meaningless white space, your user will see the alt text that will be displayed where the image hasn’t loaded in properly.
-Although it doesn’t bring as much impact as a visual would, at least your user can contextualise the page with or without the image.
+If you’ve written meaningful alt text, then instead of being faced with a blank, empty white space, your user will see the alt text that will be displayed where the image hasn’t loaded in properly.
+Although it doesn’t bring as much impact as a visual would, at least your user can contextualize the page with or without the image.

-Alt text helps social media sites like Instagram, or search engines like Google understand and show your image to others.
+Alt text helps social media sites like Instagram, or search engines like Google, understand and show your image to other people.
 Keywords are effective on Instagram and especially effective on Google.
-If you include a keyword in alt text it’s more likely that your alt text will show up in front of those who are looking for something just like it.
+If you include a keyword in alt text, it’s more likely that your alt text will show up in front of those who are looking for something just like it.

-If you’re not sure how keywords relate to Instagram, think in hashtags.
+If you’re not sure how keywords relate to Instagram, think in terms of hashtags.
 What hashtags are you adding to your post?
-Use them, where natural, in your alt text to help Insta understand what your image is about.
+Use them, where natural, in your alt text to help Instagram understand what your image is about.

 How Alt Text Helps with Search

-You can see the importance of alt text in Instagram by taking a quick search of the content available.
+You can see the importance of alt text in Instagram by taking a quick search of the content that’s available.
 Let’s take a look at this example of alt text in instagram using the term ‘innocent smoothie’.

-Here is a search for the word ‘innocent smoothie’ returning three suggested keywords: ‘innocent smoothie’, ‘innocent smoothie drink’ and ‘innocent smoothie book’.
+Here is a search for the word ‘innocent smoothie’ which returns three suggested keywords: ‘innocent smoothie’, ‘innocent smoothie drink’ and ‘innocent smoothie book’.

-Next, a click into ‘innocent smoothie’, a hashtag with 27,200 uses.
-Right at the top natsbookshelves is featured.
-Clicking into her post it’s clear to see that natsbookshelves has taken the time to use the keyword as a hashtag and within the alt text of her post.
+Next, a click into ‘innocent smoothie’ on Instagram; a hashtag with 27,200 uses.
+Right at the top, the user natsbookshelves is featured.
+If you click into her post, it’s clear to see that natsbookshelves has taken the time to use the keyword both as a hashtag and within the alt text of her post.

 Note: many users on Instagram pull their alt text into the post content, too.
 It’s usually identifiable by ‘ID’ or ‘alt/alt text’

-As for alt text across the web, here’s one of our images ranking in Google Image results thanks to some well placed alt text.
+As for alt text across the web, here’s one of our images ranking in Google Image results thanks to some well-placed alt text.
 A good exemple of alt text in instagram to use as an inspiration.